|Jan 5 2016

 Violence against women is and has always been a serious problem in the real world, but we’re just looking at products of the imagination here, which themselves represent products of the imagination known as fiction.
 Content-wise, mid-century authors generally frowned upon violence toward women even if they wrote it into their novels.
 Conversely, the cover art, stripped of literary context, seemed to glorify it.
 Since cover art is designed to entice readers, there’s a valid discussion here about why anti-woman violence was deemed attractive on mid-century paperback fronts, and whether its disappearance indicates an understanding of its wrongness, or merely a cynical realization that it can no longer be shown without consequences.
 We have another fighting cover here, and you may also want to check out our western brawls here.

 We managed to sneak this one in, but like we said above, we’re on vacation now.
 The Pulp Intl. girlfriends insisted.
 And by insisted we mean that after years of reading the website they’ve learned to use violent means to get their way.
-1959 on this cover, incidentally.
+1959 on this cover, incidentally, by John Richards.

 We’ve compiled a collection of Bob Abbett covers, something we should have done years ago.
 Throughout the 1950s, 1960s and 1970s, working in a couple of distinct styles, he produced some of the most striking book fronts to be found on newsstands.
 See eighteen pieces of evidence below.